 “Thursday at approximately 1:30 p.m., a parent utilized their right under the Indiana Safe Haven Law and surrendered their newborn baby girl in the Seymour Fire Department’s baby box,” Kelsey said.
 “This is the fifth time a box has been used in the state of Indiana in the last 24 months and the third baby to be surrendered in a baby box in Indiana in the last 134 days.”

 She said after the person placed the baby in the electronically monitored box, a series of alarms were set off, and a Seymour Fire Department member retrieved the baby within 60 seconds.

 “This is a really good day for the residents of Seymour, Indiana,” Kelsey said.
-“This is the only organization in the country today that is saving babies with baby boxes in hospitals and fire stations under the safety of the law.”
+“This is the only organization in the country today that is saving babies under the safety of the law.”